Bob Tewksbury: Pitching style

 Tewksbury was a "changeup artist," according to Rory Costello of the Society for American Baseball Research.
 Since his fastball was relatively slow, he relied on deception and strategic location of his pitches to win ballgames.
 He was not afraid of the ball getting hit, realizing that most balls put in play are outs.
 Tewksbury would also vary the speeds of his offerings to frustrate the batters' timing.
 In 1997, the ever-crafty Tewksbury threw an Eephus pitch, joining an elite few who have thrown the "junkiest pitch in baseball."
 He threw it to power-hitter Mark McGwire in an interleague play game at the Hubert H. Humphrey Metrodome and McGwire grounded out on the pitch – twice.
 Tewksbury's son, Griffin, has been quoted as calling this pitch "The Dominator."

 After retirement

 After retiring, Tewksbury worked as a player development consultant for the Boston Red Sox and appeared as a commentator for Red Sox coverage on the New England Sports Network He earned his Bachelor of Science degree in physical education at St. Leo University in 2000 and earned his master's degree in psychology at Boston University in 2004.

 Tewksbury has been a sports psychology coach since 2004.
-After earning a master's degree in the subject from Boston University, he served as the sports psychologist for the Boston Red Sox and, later, the San Francisco Giants.
+After earning a master's degree in the subject from Boston University, he served as the sports psychology consultant for the Boston Red Sox and, later, the San Francisco Giants and Chicago Cubs.
 He is an Adjunct Professor of Sport Psychology & Exercise at NHTI, Concord's Community College.
-Tewksbury still lives in New Hampshire, continuing his charitable work.
+Tewksbury lives in Maine, continuing his charitable work.

 Tewksbury played himself in the movie The Scout.